jacobgainey/AutomatedWindowShade/README.md

 # Automated Window Blinds
 Device used for automatically raising and lowering a window shade via a MQTT post or touching an attached up/down switch.
+Please note this is a **Work-in-progress**.

+All parts avaliable from eBay or Amazon!

 ### Software
 ------------------------------------------------------------------------------------------